 Movement Disorders Fellowship

-The Muhammad Ali Parkinson Center at Barrow Neurological Institute in Phoenix, Arizona offers two, 2-year fellowships in movement disorders, although qualified applicants may apply for a 1-year fellowship.
+The Muhammad Ali Parkinson Center at Barrow Neurological Institute in Phoenix, Arizona offers two, 2-year fellowships in movement disorders.

 The Muhammad Ali center has more than 10,000 patient visits a year, drawing a wide range of patients from Arizona, all of the Western and Midwestern States, and international patients.